danielgtaylor/restish/docs/output.md

 Even if caching is disabled, the local disk cache will get updated.
 The setting above prevents the _use_ of a cached response.

-## Default Output
+## Readable Output

-By default, Restish will output a custom format that is similar to JSON or YAML and meant to be easily consumed by humans while supporting both text and binary formats.
+Readable output is a custom format that is similar to JSON or YAML and meant to be easily consumed by humans while supporting both text and binary formats.
 Here is an example of how various types look:

 ```readable
 HTTP/1.1 200 OK